EECS150/project_skeleton_fa21/spec/overview.md

 Finish the required features first.
 Attempt extra features after everything works well.
 **If your submitted project does not work by the final deadline, you will not get any credit for any extra credit features you have implemented.**

+### Local Development
+You can build and run everything for this project from your laptop.
+See the [local development doc](./local_dev.md) for the details.